 Having your wireless router in a central location is optimal, if this is not an option the use of a range extender may be needed to boost the WiFi signal throughout your house, please see one of our staff for more information and pricing.

 Have you paid your account?
 After seven days of your invoice being raised your account will be placed on a hold status and your internet access suspended until payment is received.
 Please refer to our payment section below should this be affecting you.

-Redfox phone support is available from 8:30 AM – 7:00 PM Monday-Friday, and 10:00 AM to 1:00 PM on Saturdays and public holidays.
-All Redfox service-related phone support is free.
+Redfox phone support is available from 8:30 AM – 7:00 PM Monday-Friday, and 10:00 AM to 1:00 PM on Saturdays and public holidays (excluding Good Friday and Christmas Day).
+All Redfox service-related phone support is free (excluding Good Friday and Christmas Day).
 This includes: